 In 2016, the European Commission replaced its long-existing Data Protection Directive with a modernized version, the General Data Protection Regulation (GDPR).
-The GDPR is based on the EU Charter of Fundamental Rights that considers the protection of personal data an individual’s fundamental human right.
+The GDPR is based on the EU Charter of Fundamental Rights, which considers personal data protection as an individual’s fundamental human right.

-For organizations to stay in compliance with this regulation and ensure that all personal data is safe, organizations need to have a solid grip on all their customers’ data and be able to map it back to the owners.
-Traditional methods may make this task virtually impossible and with data collection and processing growing and changing rapidly, organizations will need to incorporate a tool that will help them map their data assets.
-Doing so can help organizations map back their data to the customer and in turn improve processes.
+For organizations to comply with this regulation and ensure that all personal data is processed appropriately, they need to have a solid grip on all their customers’ data and map it accordingly.
+Traditional methods may make this task virtually impossible, and with data collection and processing growing and changing rapidly, organizations will need to incorporate a tool that will help them map their data efficiently.

 Data mapping is an essential component of the GDPR.
-It is considered to be the foundational step for the fulfillment of all other legal requirements under the GDPR such as responding to data subjects’ requests, conducting data protection impact assessments, or maintaining records of data processing activities.
-A few examples of data mapping driven privacy compliance are as follows:
+It is considered the foundational step for fulfilling all other legal requirements under the GDPR, such as responding to data subjects’ requests, conducting data protection impact assessments, or maintaining records of data processing activities.
+A few examples of data mapping-driven privacy compliance are as follows:

-While relying on the user’s consent as a lawful basis of data processing, Article 4 of the GDPR requires such consent to be freely given, specific, informed and unambiguous indication of the data subject’s wishes.
+While relying on the user’s consent as a lawful basis for data processing, Article 4 of the GDPR requires such consent to be freely given specific, informed, and unambiguous indication of the data subject’s wishes.
 Besides, data subjects must also be able to withdraw their consent at any time and without any detriment.
-Data mapping helps organizations identify which processing activities rely on consent as a legal basis, highlight where consent capture mechanisms may be needed and facilitate consent revocation.
+Data mapping helps organizations identify which processing activities rely on consent as a legal basis, highlight where consent capture mechanisms may be needed, and facilitate consent revocation.

-GDPR grants several rights to data subjects with respect to their personal data including the rights to
+GDPR grants several rights to data subjects with respect to their personal data, including the right to

-Once these rights are exercised by the data subject, the data controller and the data controller must respond to such requests within stipulated time frames.
-Data Mapping helps organizations identify where the data subject’s data resides and facilitate the data subject request. .
+Once these rights are exercised by the data subject, the data controller must respond to such requests within stipulated time frames.
+Data Mapping helps organizations identify where the data subject’s data resides and facilitate the data subject's request.
 It enables organizations to respond to a data subject’s request within the stipulated deadline under the GDPR.